HecurC/HecurC/README.md

 - 🔭 I’m currently working on [HRC](https://github.com/hecur-ru)

-- 🌱 I’m currently learning **Deep analysis, Internet Relay Chat, cryptography**
+- 🌱 I’m currently learning **Deep analysis, Internet Relay Chat, Cryptography, Frontend-development, Design and Quantum physics**

-- 👨‍💻 All of my projects are going to be available at [hecur.ru](hecur.ru)
+- 👨‍💻 All of my projects are going to be available somewhere

 - 📫 How to reach me **t.me/cursed04**